2023 Solar Incentives Guide for Rio Vista, CA - Tax Credits & Rebates

 Federal Solar Incentives

 The ITC can be credited towards the value of a solar system installed on your primary or secondary residence in the United States.
-The solar system must have been installed on a property you own after January 1, 2006 for you to claim the credit.
-Originally, the ITC covered 30% of all system installation costs (panels, labor, accessories and equipment), although the total amount has fluctuated over time between 26-30%.
+The solar system has to have been installed after January 1, 2006, on a property you own for you to claim the credit.
+Initially, the ITC applied to 30% of all system costs (panels, labor, equipment and accessories), although the total amount has fluctuated over the last few years between 26-30%.
 The installation date of your solar system will determine what percentage you are eligible for.
-There is no cap on the amount you can claim.
+There is no cap on the claim amount.

 Click here to learn more about the new Inflation Reduction Act.
-To better understand how the new Clean Energy Credit might apply to you, reach out to your local Rio Vista solar installation expert.
+The best way to understand how the new Clean Energy Credit applies to you is to speak with your local Rio Vista solar panel installation expert directly.

 State & Local Solar Incentives